 |Watch Video||Ballet folklórico San José (2017)|

-This dance was researched in the city of Comayagua from September 14 to October 26 of the year 1996.
-This dance was documented by the music teacher Petroliza Cevallos de Gaekel, daughter of the first Honduran folklorist (Fernando P. Cevallos, 1870-1965), who at age 90 was affectionately called Doña Toñita.
+This dance was researched in the city of Comayagua from September 14 to October 26, 1996 by Wilberto Bonilla, Denis Saravia, Alessandra Argueta Ramos and other members of the Cuadro de Danza de la Escuela Normal Centro América de Comayagua (ENCA).
+The dance was informed by the music teacher Petroliza Cevallos de Gaekel, daughter of the first Honduran folklorist (Fernando P. Cevallos, 1870-1965), who at age 90 was affectionately called Doña Toñita.
 She was born on April 17, 1906.

 Doña Toñita tells us that this dance was performed by adults and high society.
 It was performed at all such social parties in the city.
 When the party was getting slow, then people started saying "the dance the cuadrilladas," and the couples who had learned the dance, with its specific figures, would move onto the dance floor.
 It was danced for the last time in the year of 1918 by older people, among them were her parents, at a social party.